Embird Embroidery Software

 3. Parameters - Adjust Other Settings

 Also, decrease the Fidelity value to reduce the stitch count.
-Fidelity affects design stitch count.
-Flower design like this example can look great even with lower fidelity and it will sew faster and better because of lower stitch count and less short stitches.
+Fidelity affects the design's stitch count.
+A flower design like this example can look great even with lower fidelity, and it will sew faster and better because of the lower stitch count and fewer short stitches.

-Another parameter applicable here is the Style .
-Different styles produce lighter or heavier stitch coverage in the bright areas, which means that fabric is visible more or less than with other styles.
-In this example, style no.3 is used for orange and yellow flowers to give them richier color because of higher stitch density in bright areas.
+Another parameter applicable here is the Style.
+Different styles produce lighter or heavier stitch coverage in the bright areas, which means that the fabric is visible more or less than with other styles.
+In this example, style no. 3 is used for the orange and yellow flowers to give them a richer color due to the higher stitch density in bright areas.

 4. Create Layers

-Click Generate Stitches button or use this command from pop-up menu.
-Of course, only the orange part of object is filled with stitches.
+Click the Generate Stitches button or use this command from the pop-up menu.
+Of course, only the orange part of the object will be filled with stitches.

 Sfumato Stitch - First masked layer

-Select the object and Copy and Paste it to create a duplicate objects that lies just on top of the first object.
+Select the object, then Copy and Paste it to create a duplicate object that lies directly on top of the first object.
 Notice that there are three identical objects in the Object Inspector window.

 Sfumato Stitch - objects in Inspector Window